 Both itineraries are flexible, and a certain amount of adjustment can be made while we are actually in the Masai Mara.
 As long as enough people are in agreement, we can tailor some your 9 days to suit individual tastes.
 We are based in the Mara North Conservation and have permits for a full day’s viewing for our entire stay.
 We are able to purchase visits to the National Reserve and some other conservancies if we hear of something special during our stay.
 We found a cheetah with SIX very small cubs in a neighbouring conservancy in 2019 (approx. $70).
 We can also visit the National Reserve if river crossings are happening (approx. $80).
 We can visit a Maasai village and two White Rhino ($25 each) in a round-the-clock guarded area.
 All these are extras and can be purchased during our stay.
 If you include a visit to the Rhinos you should have no trouble seeing all of the Big Five while at the Mara North Conservancy.

 I have set up a new gallery containing shots exclusively from this latest safari.

 Kicheche Bush Camp

-Our first chosen camp, Kicheche Bush Camp, attracts many professional as well as amateur photographers.
+Our second chosen camp, Kicheche Bush Camp, attracts many professional as well as amateur photographers.
 Landcruisers are fantastic vehicles, giving spectacular visibility, and have a canvas roof canopy.
 Game viewing starts as soon as you leave the camp and it is one of the top locations from which to view the Wildebeest crossings.
 The six traditional-style guest tents have solar-powered lighting, flush loos and bucket showers in an en-suite bathroom.
 Electric sockets for all your charging needs are provided in all tents.
 There is a laundry service and individual diets are catered for.
-Spending three nights at this one fantastic safari location should provide ample opportunity to witness a spectacle that is often described as one of the seven wonders of the wildlife world.

 Wildlife Photography Tuition